 Survey Your Selection Team

-Why do you need a Collections Management System (CMS), and what are you looking to achieve?
+Why do you need a museum collections management system, and what are you looking to achieve?
 Examining these simple questions will help reveal your top priorities, and the obstacles you’ll face on the way.

-Ask your team about their current CMS challenges, and what needs improvement.
+Ask your team about their current museum CMS challenges, and what needs improvement.
 Find out what they want to gain from the new system, and the impact they expect on the collection in the coming years.

 Considering the immediate and long term goals will give your team direction.
 Here’s an example: